restsharp/RestSharp/docs/usage.md

     id = "123",
     foo = "bar"
 };
-var response = await client.GetJsonAsync<TResponse>("endpoint/{id}", args, cancellationToken);
+// Will make a call to https://example.org/endpoint/123?foo=bar var response = await client.GetJsonAsync<TResponse>("endpoint/{id}", args, cancellationToken);

-// will make a call to https://example.org/endpoint/123?foo=bar
 ```

 It will search for the URL segment parameters matching any of the object properties and replace them with values.
 All the other properties will be used as query parameters.